 However, another big development these clubs have experienced under CFG is the formation of a proper Women’s Team.
 Mumbai City definitely doesn’t have one, so investment to encourage signing female players and perhaps forming a team for the Indian Women’s League can help them make strides in the country’s football.
 Moreover, if a similar world-class academy is set up to hone better young talents, Mumbai City could soon become the hub of up-and-coming blooming Indian youngsters over the next decade or so.

 One potential flaw from the CFG ownership is that it doesn’t guarantee big silverware for every team.
 Granted, Manchester City have dominated English football under them, but the likes of New York City FC and Melbourne City haven’t experienced the same.
 Indeed, Melbourne have only won the FFA Cup once in their six seasons under their ownership.
 So the mentality that Mumbai City would suddenly win everything under them is probably a wrong concept in itself, as Jorge Costa’s men will have to work on their own hard-work to dominate Indian Football.

-Ferran Soriano, the CEO of the clubs under the CFG, insisted in an interview with the Guardian in 2017 that eventually Football will become the most popular sport in India.
+Ferran Soriano, the CEO of the clubs under the CFG, insisted in an interview with the Guardian in 2017 that eventually football will become the most popular sport in India.
 While the uncertainty in Indian Football’s future and dominance of cricket in viewership terms contradicts that, perhaps a mastermind like Soriano, who believes in “franchising” football clubs, can perfectly match Mumbai City’s values.
-Under a really intelligent, efficient body in the City Football Group, the Islanders will find ambition and hope for future dominance, as CFG’s influence can perhaps usher in change and further development in Indian Football.
+Under a really intelligent, efficient body in the City Football Group, the Islanders will find ambition and hope for future dominance.
+CFG’s influence can usher a change and further development in Indian Football.